These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 - Preheat the oven to 375°F.

-- Melt 3 tablespoon butter in a large skillet over medium-high heat.
-Once melted, toss mushrooms in butter to coat, then season with salt and pepper.
-Allow the mushrooms to cook for about 2-3 minutes per side, or until they are very slightly brown.
+- Once melted, toss mushrooms in butter to coat, then season with salt and pepper.
+Allow the mushrooms to cook for about 2-3 minutes per side, or until they are slightly golden.

 - Remove buttered mushrooms from skillet and place bottom-side up in a large baking dish.